skyslope/skyslope-forms-widget/readme.md

 ```

 </br>
-By using these pre-made buttons, you can easily integrate Skyslope Forms functionality into your application without having to build your own UI components.
+By using these pre-made buttons, you can easily integrate SkySlope Forms functionality into your application without having to build your own UI components.
 </br>
 </br>